ARRIVAL AT DESTINATION CITY

 If you’re an opposite sex unmarried couple, some travelers have reported difficulty in staying in the same room in rural area hotels.
 However the consensus is you have to be in a very rural area for that to occur.

-If you’re a same sex opposite couple, expect no problems because of the hetero-normative assumption.
+If you’re a same sex couple, expect no problems because of the hetero-normative assumption.
 It will be assumed you are friends sharing expenses.

 If you’re a family, expect to be loved a lot.
 Indonesians love families and will happily make arrangements for child care and arranging family fun activities.